beyond-decentralized/AIRport/README.md

 on their devices, and the schemas used by that repository must be installed in AIRport databases on those devices.

+    For example, in the below diagram AIRport database contains two schemas, one from App A and one from App B.  App A Schema contains table A__TABLE_II and App B Schema contains table B__TABLE_I.
+Three repositories are pictured Repository B1 spans both tables (and thus both schemas).
+Repository B2 is fully contained in B__TABLE_I.
+Repository C1 spans only tables in App B Schema (other tables are not pictured).

 ![AIR reposiories](presentations/images/AIRport_diagram_2.png)

 Each device/phone contains a single AIRport database that is shared by all